Chapter 18 : Where is Nitwit?

 “Well, Hermione is a rather unusual name,” She tapped her chin.
 “And nothing is really close to it that would pass as ordinary.
 So I was thinking of using my middle name, Jean.”

-“Jean Thomas,” Hermione replied.
+“Jean Smith,” Hermione replied, hurrying on when she noticed Ron looking mutinous.
 “I was thinking that we’d only rent one room so we can save a little money.”
 She didn’t say, but she was worried about how he’d handle the Muggle room.

 Hermione rolled her eyes.
 “You do realize that the motel rooms have two beds?”